matthias-reis/aithir.de/_content/storylines/the-bond.md

 "I have bad news", she answered.
 "Look!"

 She pushed some buttons on her workstation and the feed she had seen also appeared on the big screen.
-It said 'rear view' and it showed a planet filling half of the screen that looked habitable.
+It was labelled 'rear view' and it showed a planet filling half of the screen that looked habitable.

 "That is unexpected indeed", said Dars.
 "So what's this?"

-"THat's the bad news.
+"That's the bad news.
 I don't know.
 I interpolated the navigation data and could not identify our position."

 "What exactly do you mean?", he asked and added a command.
 "Comupter, please show us the front view again.
 Look at this.
 There's Orion down here.
-ANd the Plejadis."
+And the Plejadis."

 "I know.
 But they look off, especially when you measure with nav precision."